alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 #### pdf_file (required)

 The precompiled letter must be a PDF file which meets [the GOV.UK Notify PDF letter specification](https://docs.notifications.service.gov.uk/documentation/images/notify-pdf-letter-spec-v2.3.pdf).
-You'll need to convert the file into a string that is base64 encoded.
+You’ll need to convert the file into a string that is base64 encoded.

 ```JSON
 "content": "base64EncodedPDFFile"